 Arts & Entertainment in general take place in a variety of environments in different forms: live theater and symphony; museums, galleries and open studios; indoor and outdoor events; fairs, festivals and outdoor theater; film (indoor & out); family entertainment; and dance schools.

-- Art Galleries – can operate indoors at maximum 25% capacity
+- Art Galleries – may operate outdoors only

-Unfortunately, the following businesses /operations are still prohibited from operating and should remain closed:
+Unfortunately, the following businesses /operations are prohibited from operating and should remain closed: